orkin2913/Supervisor/README.md

 Upload file to your your TeamSpeak 3 server folder

-Install the dependencies and start the bot.
+Install the dependencies and start the script.

 ```sh
 $ cd [YOUR TEAMSPEAK3 SERVER FOLDER]